 From April 2nd to June 12th and from September 14th to November 2nd

 10.00am - 04.40pm

-As you sail into Portoferraio, you can't help noticing the magnificent city walls that rise up from the sea.
+As you sail into Portoferraio, you can't help but notice the magnificent city walls that seem to rise up from the sea.
 They are the Medicean ramparts, that the Grand Duke of Tuscany Cosimo l had built as a defence against the Turkish attacks.

-Once the construction work on the war defences of Fort Falcone, Fort Stella and the Linguella Tower was complete, Giovanni Camerini started building the ramparts of Fronte di Terra in 1555, going westwards for about 500 metres below Forte Falcone.
+Once the construction work on the war defences of Fort Falcone, Fort Stella and the Linguella Tower was complete, Giovanni Camerini started building the ramparts of Fronte di Terra in 1555, going westwards for about 500 metres at the foot of Forte Falcone.
 On his death, Bernardo Buontalenti took over.

-They are on four different levels (the "Veneziano", the "Casino di Mezzo", the "Palle" and the "Cornacchia"), and were a powerful defence against any attacks that may have come from the "Porta a Terra", separated from the rest of the island by a moat that went from today's Banchina dell'Alto Fondale to the Ghiaie Beach, thus making Portoferraio an island in an island.
+They are on four different levels (the "Veneziano", the "Casino di Mezzo", the "Palle" and the "Cornacchia"), and were a powerful defence against any attacks that may have come from the "Porta a Terra"; they were separated from the rest of the island by a moat that went from what today is the Banchina dell'Alto Fondale to the Ghiaie Beach, thus making Portoferraio an island in an island.

-The Mulini rampart, so called after the two windmills there, between Forte Falcone and Forte Stella, was built to make the defence from the steep cliffs even better.
+The Mulini rampart, so called because of the two windmills built there, between Forte Falcone and Forte Stella, was built to make the defence from the steep cliffs even better.
 After Forte Stella, in the direction of the Linguella Tower, another three ramparts were built: the "Pagliai, the "Maggiore" and the San Cosimo.